swhsiang/comfyui-tutorial-agent/docs/tutor-agent-tech-design-doc.md

 ### File Responsibilities
 1. **main.py**: Entry point of the application, initializing services and orchestrating the overall flow.
 2. **video_processing/**:
-   - `transcript_generation.py`: Functions related to generating transcripts from YouTube videos using Google Gemini.
-   - `metadata_extraction.py`: Functions for extracting metadata from videos.
+   - `video_processing.py`: Functions related to generating transcripts from YouTube videos using Google Gemini and extracting metadata from videos.
    - `data_storage.py`: Functions for storing transcripts, metadata, and summaries into the vector database (Pinecone).
 3. **chatbot/**:
    - `agent.py`: Functions for processing user queries using Google Gemini.